 - Personal appearance – Pay a visit to any of the five in-person service centers throughout the state to accomplish the form.

-According to the Cape Cod website, there is no application fee for homestead exemption as of August 2020.
+According to the Cape Coral website, there is no application fee for homestead exemption as of August 2020.
 Moreover, if your application is successful, the homestead exemption will remain in effect for as long as ownership of the property doesn’t change and you continue to use it as your primary residence.

 When applying for homestead exemption, ask yourself the following questions to guide the process: